-Once the band has been decided, examiners can then assign a mark.
+Once the band has been decided, you can then assign a mark within the band.
 During standardising (marking conference), detailed advice from the Principal Examiner on the qualities of each mark band will be given.
-Examiners will then receive examples of answers that have been awarded a mark by the Principal Examiner.
-Examiners should mark the examples and compare their marks with those of the Principal Examiner.
+You will then receive examples of responses that have been awarded a mark by the Principal Examiner.
+You should mark the examples and compare your marks with those of the Principal Examiner.

-When marking, examiners can use these examples to decide whether a candidate's response is of a superior, inferior or comparable standard to the example.
-Examiners are reminded of the need to revisit the answer as they apply the mark scheme in order to confirm that the band and the mark allocated is appropriate to the response provided.
+When marking, you can use these examples to decide whether a candidate's response is of a superior, inferior or comparable standard to the examples provided.
+You are reminded of the need to revisit the response as you apply the mark scheme in order to confirm that the band and the mark allocated are appropriate to the response provided.

 The following pages contain the mark scheme and assessment grids for Foundation Tier.
-In addition, examiners should ensure they are familiar with the grammar requirements in Appendix B of the specification.
+In addition, you should ensure you are familiar with the grammar requirements in Appendix B of the specification.

-When using the assessment grids for Question 2 Foundation tier, Communication and content and Linguistic knowledge and accuracy are to be assessed separately.
+When using the assessment grids for Question 2 Foundation Tier, Communication and content and Linguistic knowledge and accuracy are to be assessed separately.
 Candidates achieving a lower mark in one skill are not automatically precluded from accessing higher marks in the other.
 Where a candidate produces a response which is wholly irrelevant to the task set, 0 marks for both Communication and content and Linguistic knowledge and accuracy will be awarded.

-When using the assessment grids for Question 3 (Foundation tier) and Question 1 (Higher tier), Communication and content and Linguistic knowledge and accuracy are to be assessed separately.
+When using the assessment grids for Question 3 (Foundation Tier) and Question 1 (Higher Tier), Communication and content and Linguistic knowledge and accuracy are to be assessed separately.
 Candidates achieving a lower mark in one column are not automatically precluded from accessing higher marks in another.
 Where a candidate produces a response which is wholly irrelevant to the task set, 0 marks for Communication and content and Linguistic knowledge and accuracy will be awarded.